juanmancebo/rabbit-ws/README.md

 ## Requirements:
  - docker
- - AWS API credentials and permissions for create ec2:* resources in eu-west-1.
+ - AWS API credentials and permissions to create ec2:* resources in eu-west-1.
 The minimum instance type required is t2.small.